55sketch/simple-rss/readme.md

-# Simple RSS JS Plugin
+# Simple RSS Embed Plugin

 ## About